BioPhoton/angular-star-rating/README.md

 **getColor**: Function (Optional)
 Calculation of the color by rating.
 Params: rating, number,numOfStars and staticColor
 Return: color name

+**getHalfStarClass**: Function (Optional)
+Calculation for adding the "half" class or not, depending in the rating.
+Params: rating
+Return: color name

 **onClick**: Function (Optional)